ResetXPDR/MSFS_AutoFPS/README.md

         - TLOD Extra seek process starts automatically:
           - At flight commencement (regardless of aircraft position) and again when landed and stopped.
           - On climb through Alt TLOD Top.
-          - Periodically, every minute above Alt TLOD Top, if not already at TLOD Top Max.
+          - Periodically, every 30 seconds above Alt TLOD Top, if not already at TLOD Top Max and provided the FPS cap is consistently being met.
         - Seek can be restarted manually via Reset if flight conditions change and invalidate the original TLOD Base.
         - When seeking:
           - Large steps (up to TLOD Base) on the ground, prioritising timeliness.